Protecting Your Livelihood After a Commercial DUI

-Commercial drivers such as bus drivers and tractor-trailer drivers are held to a much higher standard concerning the legal limit for driving while under the influence.
-The Federal Motor Carrier Safety Administration has established higher standards for commercial drivers due to the risk they pose to public safety and their employer if they are involved in an alcohol-related accident.
+Commercial drivers such as bus drivers and tractor-trailer drivers are held to a much higher standard concerning the legal limit for driving while under the influence (DUI).
+The Federal Motor Carrier Safety Administration (FMCSA) has established higher standards for commercial drivers due to the risk they pose to public safety and their employer if they are involved in an alcohol-related accident.

 Who is considered a commercial driver?